bonsaicms/settings/README.md

 # Settings and JSON-like API

 Do you need to work with settings via API ?
 Check out our [bonsaicms/settings-api](https://github.com/bonsaicms/settings-api) package.

-# Tested with database systems
-The values are stored it in a `binary` database column type (if you use `DatabaseSettingsRepository`).

-- Postgres 10.14
-- MariaDB 10.3
-- MySQL 8.0
-- MySQL 5.7

 # Testing
 ```bash2